Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Field alignment by rotation

-Rather than using two separate current sources for the two coils, which would entail uncorrelated current drifts as well as noise, and pose a severe challenge for effective field compensation, we operate the two coils in series, using a single in-house-built, low-noise, battery-powered current source.
+Rather than using two separate current sources for the two coils generating $B_\parallel$ and $B_\perp$, which would entail uncorrelated current drifts as well as noise, and pose a severe challenge for effective field compensation, we operate the two coils in series, using a single in-house-built, low-noise, battery-powered current source.
 While this fixes the ratio~$B_\perp / B_\parallel$ between the fields generated by the coils, we can control the ratio of their out-of-plane components~$B_\perp^z / B_\parallel^z$ by rotating the vacuum cup with the attached sample assembly inside the cryostat and thus adjusting the angle~$\varphi$ between that assembly and the compensation coils.
 Quantitatively, $B_\parallel^z$ is constant with respect to~$\varphi$ while $B_\perp$ rotates around the $y$-axis and thus~$B_\perp^z = B_\perp \cos\varphi$.
-This expression neglects misalignments between chip, rotational axis and split-coil, but while including inaccuracies would complicate the expression, perfect $B_\parallel^z$~compensation remains possible.
+Here, we neglect small misalignments between chip, rotational axis and split-coil, but while including inaccuracies would complicate the previous expression (and thus subsequent ones), perfect $B_\parallel^z$~compensation remains possible.
 We want to operate the setup with the optimal compensation angle~$\varphi_0$ at which the out-of-plane components of the two fields cancel exactly $B_\perp^z + B_\parallel^z = (\cos\varphi - \cos\varphi_0) B_\perp = 0$.